OpenCube Technologies

-Open Cube Solutions, LLC is a French company headquartered in Toulouse and a member of the group, EVS Broadcast Equipment.
+Open Cube Solutions, LLC was a French company headquartered in Toulouse and a member of the group, EVS Broadcast Equipment.

 Established in April 2003, Open Cube Technologies develops, manufactures, licenses, and supports a wide range of software and hardware for the broadcast and cinema industries.

 Active in computing, broadcast and video, OpenCube Technologies provides MXF-format solutions (MXF server, MXF player, MXF converter, MXF Toolkit) and media content management services.